Political Science (PSC)

 PSC-2100 International Relations (3 Credits)

-The course covers major theoretical approcahes to International Relations (IR).
+The course covers major theoretical approaches to International Relations (IR).
 It reviews various topics in international security (like conflict, the use of military force and terrorism, and international organizations, law and human rights) and in international political economy (like trade, money and business, international integration, environment and population, the North-South gap, and international development).

 Typically offered: Spring Only